prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 Cumulative metrics usually need to be wrapped in a `rate()` or `increase()` etc. call to get a useful result.
 However, it could be confusing when querying just the metric without any functions, the returned value is not the same as the ingested value.

 #### Does not handle sparse metrics well
 As mentioned in Background, sparse metrics are more common with delta.
 This can interact awkwardly with `rate()` - the `rate()` function in Prometheus does not work with only a single datapoint in the range, and assumes even spacing between samples.

-There is more discussion on this in the Querying deltas section.
+TODO: would intermittent be a better word to describe this behaviour?

 ## Goals